WTOP-FM

 All-news radio station in Washington, D.C.

 WTOP-FM (103.5 FM) – branded "WTOP Radio" and "WTOP News" – is a commercial all-news radio station licensed to serve Washington, D.C.
-Owned by Hubbard Broadcasting, the station serves the Washington metropolitan area, extending its reach through two repeater stations: WTLP (103.9 FM) in Braddock Heights, Maryland, and WWWT-FM (107.7) in Manassas, Virginia.
+Owned by Hubbard Broadcasting, the station serves the Washington metropolitan area, extending its reach through repeater station WWWT-FM 107.7 in Manassas, Virginia, as well as the second HD Radio channel of WTLP (103.9 FM) in Braddock Heights, Maryland.
 The WTOP-FM studios, referred to on-air as the "WTOP Glass-Enclosed Nerve Center", are located on Wisconsin Avenue in the Washington D.C. suburb of Chevy Chase, Maryland, while the station transmitter is located on the American University campus.
 Besides a standard analog transmission, WTOP-FM broadcasts over three HD Radio channels, and is available online.

 WTOP-FM is the successor to the original WTOP, an AM station at 1500 kHz, which held the WTOP call sign from 1943 until 2006, and adopted an all-news format on March 9, 1969.

 Programming

 All-news radio accounts for all regular programming on WTOP-FM.
-Presented in an hourly "wheel", this includes CBS News on the Hour; local news fills the rest of the time, with traffic and weather updates every 10 minutes ("on the 8s"), local business news at 10 and 40 past the hour, and sports news at 25 and 55 past the hour.
+Presented in an hourly "wheel", this includes ABC News Radio; local news fills the rest of the time, with traffic and weather updates every 10 minutes ("on the 8s"), local business news at 10 and 40 past the hour, and sports news at 25 and 55 past the hour.
 Weather forecasts are provided by a meteorologist from WJLA-TV, while business news is provided by the Washington Business Journal.

 Among the recurring segments on WTOP-FM every week: To Your Health, devoted to health topics and related warnings; Sprawl & Crawl, devoted to road construction updates; Friday Freebies, presenting sales and deals from local stores and businesses; Garden Plot, hosted by Mike McGrath; and Data Doctor's Tech Tips, offers tech advice.
 WTOP also features two daily commentaries hosted by Chris Core and Clinton Yates.

 Two contests air on WTOP: the weekly Mystery Newsmaker Contest, and the daily Winning Word.